ikraamg/apple.com-clone/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps:
+To get a local copy up and running follow these steps:

 ### Prerequisites

-A browser of your choice (preferrably Chrome)
+A browser (preferably Chrome)

 ### Setup